 Ever wish that your life was more like a fairy tale?
 Even the most fantastical stories have been influenced by real places.
-From the fairy tale collection of the Brothers Grimm to Hans Christian Anderson’s books, European landscapes and cities have provided so much inspiration to these classic stories.
-Whether you already have a trip to Europe planned or are looking for new ideas, be sure to visit some of these places to add a little magic to your vacation.
+From the fairy tale collection of the Brothers Grimm to Hans Christian Andersen’s books, European landscapes and cities have provided so much inspiration to these classic stories.
+Whether you already have a trip to Europe planned or are looking for new ideas, be sure to visit some of these beautiful places to add a little magic to your vacation.
+You can reach them cheaply by bus!

 Explore Alice’s Stomping Grounds in Oxford

-Known as the cradle for modern fantasy, the city of Oxford has been the inspiration and writing place for some of the greatest authors of the genre.
+Known as the cradle for modern fantasy, the city of Oxford has been the inspiration and writing place for some of the greatest authors of fairy tales.
 From J.R.R.
-Tolkein’s Lord of the Rings to C. S. Lewis’ Chronicles of Narnia and Lewis Carol’s Alice in Wonderland, the university town has seen its fair share of legends.
+Tolkien’s Lord of the Rings to C. S. Lewis’ Chronicles of Narnia and Lewis Carol’s Alice in Wonderland, the university town has seen its fair share of legends.
 With its stunning architecture and a multitude of charming gardens, you can easily picture Alice chasing the white rabbit as you explore.

 Relive Your Childhood in the Ashdown Forest